richhowley/Blue-Bike-App/README.md

 A mobile application to provides information on the Boston public bike sharing system [BLUEbikes](https://www.bluebikes.com/).

-Since it is built using the [Flutter UI toolkit](https://flutter.dev/) it can be built for either Android or iOS.
+Since it was developed using the [Flutter UI toolkit](https://flutter.dev/) it can be built for either Android or iOS.

 **Using the App**